evkx/evkx.github.io/content/models/xpeng/x9/X9_AWD_Performance/_index.md

 ## User interface and control

 The XPENG X9 AWD Performance has twin screens on a shared frame mounted with brackets on the dashboard.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
-The  screen behind the steering wheel mounted into the dashboard is 10.3 inches large .
-The touch screen on the dashboard's center  is 15.0 inches large .
+The  screen behind the steering wheel mounted into the dashboard is 10.3 inches large.
+The touch screen on the dashboard's center  is 15.0 inches large.
 The model does not have a head-up display.